twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 8. Assign the top two explanation tags that match the note’s final status label as in [Determining Note Status Explanation Tags](#determining-note-status-explanation-tags), or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.

 ## What’s New?

+**February 23, 2024**
+- Increase rater helpfulness score penalties for making helpful ratings on notes that have high tag-consensus harassment-abuse model intercepts by multiplying the previous penalty by the intercept score, and decrease the threshold at which raters are penalized for rating them helpful.

 **February 13, 2024**
 - Introduce expanded consensus trial algorithm with a single group model.